fable-compiler/repl-legacy/README.md

 }
 ```

-- label: Will be display as the title of the category
+- label: Will be displayed as the title of the category
 - children: A list of `SubCategory` or `MenuItem`

 **SubCategory**